You probably know that Universal Analytics (GA3 or UA) and Google Analytics 4 (GA4) use different data models.

 Last but not least, let’s talk about the standards of user privacy provided by both platforms.

-According to several EU data protection authorities (DPA), the use of Universal Analytics and GA4 is illegal under the General Data Protection Regulation (GDPR).
-Both platforms send EU residents’ personal data to the US, making it available to surveillance by US authorities.
-Moreover, Google still collects user identfiers that are not anonymized in a way that satisfies the requirements of GDPR.
+Several EU data protection authorities (DPA) have concluded that using Universal Analytics and GA4 is unlawful under the General Data Protection Regulation (GDPR).
+So far, we’ve seen opinions from the Austrian, French, Danish, Norwegian, Italian and Swedish DPAs.
+Companies have been ordered to stop using Google Analytics.
+Both platforms send EU residents’ personal data to the US, making it available to surveillance by US authorities due to the absence of an adequate EU-US data deal after the invalidation of Privacy Shield in 2020.
+Moreover, Google still collects user identifiers that are not anonymized in a way that satisfies the requirements of GDPR.

-GA4 is visitor-oriented, which is clearly a use case where we collect data about individuals and will fail under the consent requirement.
-You will be working on a limited data set, and even though Google makes an effort to “fill in the gaps” using their predictive data models and hits tracking, this isn’t linked to sessions (including channels, etc.) and isn’t giving you full visibility into your audience.
+GA4 is visitor-oriented, which makes it reliant on collecting data about individuals, and it can fail under the consent requirement.
+You will be working on a limited data set.
+As mentioned, even though Google makes an effort to “fill in the gaps” using their predictive data models and hits tracking, this isn’t linked to sessions (including channels, etc.) and isn’t giving you full visibility into your audience.

 A quick recap of the platform’s capabilities